-With gear like this, you’ll want to be the first one up in camp.
+With gear like this, you’ll want to be the first one up to cook your favorite camping recipes.

 - Soft-sided coolers.
 The Folding Coolers chill almost as well as the old Coleman, but collapse for easy storage.
 From $46; kelty.com

 - Quick-setup workstand.
 REI’s Camp Kitchen snaps together in minutes, with space for camp cooking and storing. $149; rei.com

 - Stove with firepower.
 The Primus Firehole 100 has 2 powerful burners, match-free ignition, and an easy-clean design. $139; rei.com

 - Quick-boil kettle.
 Tea lovers can get to steeping quickly with a fast-boil, ultralight Halulite tea kettle. $23; gsioutdoors.com